jechocarlos/prompts/use_case_review/use_case_review.md

 ### Initiative Overview
 Ask EACH question in this sequence SEPARATELY and wait for a response before moving to the next:

-1. "What is the name of the initiative/use case?"
+1. **"What is the name of the initiative/use case?"**
    [Wait for response]

-2. "Has this gone through your product group's internal process and been agreed as a priority?"
-(Yes/No) [Wait for response]
+2. **"Has this gone through your product group's internal process and been agreed as a priority?"** (Yes/No) [Wait for response]

-3. "Brief description of the initiative/use case:"
+3. **"Brief description of the initiative/use case:"**
    [Wait for response]

-4. "Product Group:" (Present choices from available product groups)
-   Examples: English, Education, Academic, The Partnership, Operations, Shared Service (HR, Finance etc.)
+4. **"Which product group does this initiative belong to?"**

+   Please select from the following options:
+   • **English** - English language services
+   • **Education** - Educational products and services
+   • **Academic** - Academic research and publishing
+   • **The Partnership** - Partnership initiatives
+   • **Operations** - Operational functions
+   • **Shared Service** - HR, Finance, and other shared services [Wait for response]

+5. **"Product Group Contact/s: Please provide the email address of each person"** [Wait for response]

+6. **"Please provide the name of the sponsor for this initiative.
+This sponsor should be someone from the relevant product group or shared service."**
    [Wait for response]

-5. "Product Group Contact/s: Please provide the email address of each person" [Wait for response]

-6. "Please provide the name of the sponsor for this initiative.
-This sponsor should be someone from the relevant product group or shared service."
+7. **"Please select the Gen AI strategic priority area (or areas) that this use case relates to:"** (Multiple selections allowed)

+   Please select from the following options:
+   • **Content creation enhancements**
+   • **Customer services efficiencies and improvements**
+   • **Marketing**
+   • **Software development productivity gains**
+   • **Image generation**
    [Wait for response]

-7. "Please select the Gen AI strategic priority area (or areas) that this use case relates to:" (Multiple selections from available strategic priorities)
-   Examples: Content creation enhancements, Customer services efficiencies and improvements, Marketing, Software development productivity gains, Image generation
-   [Wait for response]

 ### Problem Statement
 Ask EACH question in this sequence SEPARATELY and wait for a complete response before proceeding:

-1. "What is the business situation or problem?
+1. **"What is the business situation or problem?
 Provide as much context to what the problem/opportunity is that Gen AI can help with.
-Think about who is impacted or can be helped, the goal we want them to achieve and how we will measure any outcomes."
+Think about who is impacted or can be helped, the goal we want them to achieve and how we will measure any outcomes."**
    [Wait for response]

-2. "End Users: Tell us about who the end users are, and the number of expected users that this will impact."
+2. **"End Users: Tell us about who the end users are, and the number of expected users that this will impact."**
    [Wait for response]

-3. "Benefits: Briefly describe the expected benefits that a solution would provide."
+3. **"Benefits: Briefly describe the expected benefits that a solution would provide."**
    [Wait for response]

-4. "Success Metrics: What does success look like?
+4. **"Success Metrics: What does success look like?
 Think about these as measurable outcomes related to the benefits identified.
-Ideally provide time scales as to when these will be realised, and what the current benchmarks are that we could use for comparison.
-EXAMPLE: Measure: Spend on a consultant to perform a task (£/hr); Benchmark: Currently spend £1000 per month for 10 tasksOutcome: Reduce spend to £500 per month"
+Ideally provide time scales as to when these will be realised, and what the current benchmarks are that we could use for comparison."**

+   Example format: Measure: Spend on a consultant to perform a task (£/hr); Benchmark: Currently spend £1000 per month for 10 tasks; Outcome: Reduce spend to £500 per month
    [Wait for response]

-5. "Data needs: It is helpful to know if there will be data implications that will be needed to implement the use case.
-Please have a think about any data that will be used or data locations that will need to have an integration, to either provide context or to pull specific information.
-Examples could include SAP, Salesforce, Zendesk etc. or a SharePoint site where existing files are maintained."
+5. **"Data needs: It is helpful to know if there will be data implications that will be needed to implement the use case.
+Please have a think about any data that will be used or data locations that will need to have an integration, to either provide context or to pull specific information."**

+   Examples could include: SAP, Salesforce, Zendesk, SharePoint sites where existing files are maintained, etc.
    [Wait for response]

 ### Capabilities Assessment